day8/re-frame-async-flow-fx/README.md

   - `:dispatch-n` to dispatch multiple events, must be a coll where each elem represents one event to dispatch.
   - `:dispatch-fn` can be a function that accepts the seen event, and returns a coll where each elem represents one event to dispatch.
   - `:halt?` optional boolean.
 If true, the flow enters teardown and stops.
+  - `:transient?` optional boolean.
+If true, the flow will allow the rule to be executed multiple times.

 ### Under The Covers